Drummond's Hedgenettle

 Maintenance

 Endemic to Texas.
 Can grow as annual or biennial.
 Makes a good groundcover.
 Can be transplanted successfully during winter and spring, even while in full bloom.
 Not finicky regarding soil type or placement.
 Forms large colonies.
-Propagation: seed, root division.
+Native habitat: chaparral and woodlands.

 Blooms February-July.
 Low growing form with soft, oval to heart shaped leaves.
 Two-lipped orchid like flowers spiral up erect stems.
 The bottom flower lip is larger and speckled with dark pink and white markings.
 The fruit ripens into four, one-seeded small black nutlets.